MaxITService/Console2Ai/readme.md

              ... lots of previous output ...
-            PS C:\> 50 explain the last few commands and suggest an optimization # Press Alt+C
+            PS C:\> 50 explain the last few commands and suggest an optimization # Press Alt+S

     Console2Ai will capture the last 50 lines of history along with your query.
     If you only type a number (e.g., `30`) and press `Alt+C`, it will use that many lines of history and a generic prompt for the AI.